 Lush, buoyant, effortless – curly hair at its best, the way we all want it to be.

-I get my best 2c/3a curly hair results after doing this strengthening and deep conditioning treatment routine.
+I get my best 2c/3a curly hair results with this strengthening and deep conditioning treatment routine.
 My curls feel so soft, strong, and light every time.

 This curly hair routine makes for a great Sunday treat.
 You can do it once per week if you think your hair needs strength or moisture.
-Ideally, I try to treat my hair with this method once every 4-6 weeks when it lines up with my shampooing schedule.
+Ideally, I try to treat my hair with this method once every 4-6 weeks, when it aligns with my shampooing schedule.

 The strengthening treatment I use and recommend works for all hair types.
 However, this routine is optimized for 2c/3a hair, since that is my personal experience.

 As a disclaimer, this post includes affiliate links, which means I could get a small commission if you buy any products through this page.
 This doesn’t affect the products I review or the price you pay.
-I only recommend my favorite products that I personally love and use!
+I only recommend products I personally love and use!

 About This Hair Strengthening + Conditioning Deep Treatment

-The effect of the full treatment below is like a soothing balm for my hair and an anti-inflammatory for frizz.
-My ends feel quenched of their thirst and the entire hair shaft tightens up.
+The treatment below is like a soothing balm for my hair and an anti-frizz treatment.
+My ends feel quenched of their thirst, and the entire hair shaft tightens up.
 This combined strengthening and conditioning treatment saved my hair when I pushed 14 months between haircuts in 2020.
-The whole treatment takes just an hour and a half to complete.
+The entire treatment takes just an hour and a half.

 To complete this treatment, you’ll need just 4 types of hair products:

-1. A chelating shampoo – I recommend the Bumble & Bumble Sunday Shampoo
+- A detox treatment or chelating shampoo – I recommend the Innersense Detox Hair Mask or the Bumble & Bumble Sunday Shampoo.

-2. A protein bond deep strengthening treatment – The Olaplex No. 3 Hair Perfector
+- A protein bond deep strengthening treatment – The Olaplex No. 3 Hair Perfector.

-3. A gentle cleansing shampoo – My favorite is the Bounce Curl Enzyme Gentle Clarifying Shampoo, it’s so gentle and leaves my hair squeaky clean with a delightful scent.
+- A gentle cleansing shampoo – My favorites are the Innersense Pure Harmony Hairbath and the Bounce Curl Enzyme Gentle Clarifying Shampoo.
+Both are gentle and leave my hair squeaky clean with a delightful scent.

-4. A deep conditioner – The Matrix Biolage HydraSource Condition Balm (Generic) is a heavy-duty moisturizer that you can use daily in the shower or as a deep conditioning treatment.
+- A deep conditioner – The Olaplex Bond Strengthening Conditioner and the Biolage HydraSource Condition Balm are heavy-duty moisturizers that you can use daily in the shower or as a deep conditioning treatment.

 I also recommend having a reusable thermal heat cap or shower cap for the best results.
-Heat and steam encourage your hair follicle to open, allowing more of the product to penetrate.
-For curly hair, remember to always use a wide-tooth comb, and only comb when your hair is wet.
+Heat and steam encourage your hair follicles to open, allowing more of the product to penetrate.
+For curly hair, remember to always use a wide-tooth comb (or just your fingers!), and only comb when your hair is wet.

 Each step plays an important role in the deep treatment process, but the star of this show is the Olaplex No. 3 Hair Perfector.
 Olaplex’s No. 3 is a salon-quality home treatment that repairs and rebuilds the actual protein bonds that make up your hair.
 These bonds break naturally with age and take greater damage when you put your hair through chemical processes or heat styling.

-The more damaged your hair, the weaker and less elastic it gets.
+The more damaged your hair is, the weaker and less elastic it gets.
 That means limp, straw-like strands – not lush curls.
-The Olaplex No. 3 formula has essential proteins that replace the ones your strands of hair have lost.
+The Olaplex No. 3 formula contains essential proteins that replace the ones your hair strands have lost.
 The result?
 Your hair becomes stronger and easier to style, with excellent slip that detangles and lets you slide your fingers effortlessly through your wet strands.

 But watch out – Olaplex No. 3 is a protein-based treatment, not a moisturizing formula.
-If you fail to moisturize your hair after using it, your strands can get dry and brittle and snap.
-This is where a deep conditioner comes in – it’s a crucial part of the process that you cannot skip.
+If you fail to moisturize your hair after using it, your strands can get dry, brittle, and prone to snapping.
+This is where a deep conditioner comes in – it’s a crucial part of the process that you absolutely cannot skip.

 Step 1: Strip All the Buildup Out of Your Hair

 You want your hair to get the most out of your deep treatment.
-That means you don’t want any buildup of product, oils, or minerals to get in between your hair and the treatment itself.
+That means you don’t want any buildup of product, oils, or minerals to get between your hair and the treatment.

-To do this, you need a chelating shampoo, which is different than a clarifying shampoo.
+To do this, you need a hair detox treatment or a chelating shampoo, which is different than a clarifying shampoo.

-• Clarifying shampoos remove product and oil buildup by exfoliating your hair cuticle and breaking down any deposits in your hair to be rinsed away.
+- Clarifying shampoos remove product and oil buildup by exfoliating your hair cuticle and breaking down deposits, which can then be rinsed away.

-• Chelating shampoos work to strip metals, minerals, and chlorine from your hair which can build up over time from the water in your shower.
+- Chelating shampoos and detox treatments strip metals, minerals, and chlorine from your hair, which can build up over time from the water in your shower.

 For a greater breakdown of how I understand my products, check out this post.

-My favorite chelating shampoo is the popular Bumble & Bumble Sunday Shampoo.
+My favorite detox treatment is the Innersense Natural Detox Hair Mask, and my favorite chelating shampoo is the popular Bumble & Bumble Sunday Shampoo.
 It will make your hair squeaky clean without being too harsh or drying out your strands.

-To Use: Take a dollop and “activate” the product by rubbing it between your palms and mixing in a little bit of water to get a good foam.
+To Use: Take a dollop and “activate” the product by rubbing it between your palms.
 Work the product evenly into your roots while gently massaging your scalp.
 Rinse out completely through your ends.

 Step 2: Protein Bond Deep Strengthening Treatment

 The Olaplex No. 3 Hair Perfector is a protein bond deep strengthening treatment that repairs broken disulfide bonds within the strands of your hair.
-Whether your hair has a lot of damage or not, your strands are bound to get stronger after this treatment.
+Whether your hair has significant damage or not, your strands are bound to get stronger after this treatment.

 The only problem?
-Too much protein without enough moisture can cause your hair to get too brittle and snap.
+Too much protein without enough moisture can make your hair brittle and prone to snapping.
 You should definitely treat your hair to a deep condition after using Olaplex No. 3.
-That way you’re covered on both fronts – strength and moisture.
+That way, you’re covered on both fronts – strength and moisture.

 Squeeze a dollop of Olaplex No. 3 into your palm then rub your hands together to “activate” or warm up the product.
 I use a large coin-sized dollop per section of hair.
 Section by section, run your palms over and fingers through your strands to coat them generously from your roots to your ends.
 Repeat until all your hair is covered with product, then gather it all into a single clip.
 Cover your head with a thermal heat cap or shower cap for at least 1 hour up to overnight.